 The Illinois infertility insurance law applies to employers with more than 25 employees.
 The mandate does not apply to trusts, groups that self-insure, group policies issued in another state, or religious organizations.

 Many larger employers (those with one thousand or more employees) self-insure which leaves them free to ignore the requirements.
-IL couples who are trying to conceive have the greatest odds of having coverage for infertility if they work for medium sized employers: those with more than 25 but employees, but not so big they self-insure.
+Couples have the greatest odds of having coverage for infertility if they work for medium sized employers: those with more than 25 but employees, but not so big they self-insure.

 If your employer headquarters in another state, your employer is not subject to the Illinois rules.
 It must comply with that state’s rules.
 Most states do have laws mandating infertility services, and those that do have less comprehensive requirements.
 You may be out of luck if this describes your situation.